drinkintiger/CS441_Project_3.1/README.txt

 Questions(Scalar Multiplication):

 The row-major multiplication had the best overall performance between the two.
+The reason the row major experiment is performing better than the column major is because once the size of the matrix becomes larger than what can be fit in cache and blocks start being evicted in the row major case the data doesn't need to be reloaded as in coulmn major case.
+Hence better performance on row manjor case.

 Questions(Matrix Multiplication):

 The ikj multiplication had the best performance
-From best to worst it was ikj, kij, ijk, jik, and it's a toss up between jki and kji
+From best to worst it was ikj, kij, ijk, jik, and it's a toss up between jki and kji The experiments ikj and kji outperform the rest of experiments because in the instance of ikj we essentially calculating in the row major fasion and kji case it is a column major fasion.
+However, in the rest of experiments it is a variations of diagonal major fasion.
+And so as the matrix becomes larger than what can be fit in cache, the number of times we have to evict and reload memory blocks is much greater for diagonal major fasion in compare to row or column major fasion.
 -------------------------------------------------------------------------------

 Known bugs & limitations: